JiashuaiZhou/tmv4.0/README.md

 Bootstrapping
 -------------

-1. Fetch and unpack submodules using `git submodule init`
+1. Fetch and unpack submodules using `git submodule update --init`

 2. Apply patches to the external dependencies